luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == Populism

-  There are several key approaches in the literature on populism, the ideational, the strategic, and the discursive-performative approach @moffittPopulism2020, or as a style of communication @jagersPopulismPoliticalCommunication2007.
+  There are several key approaches in the literature on populism: the ideational, the strategic, and the discursive-performative approach @moffittPopulism2020, or as a style of communication @jagersPopulismPoliticalCommunication2007.
   Although scholars have had a lively discussion about what the "correct" definition is @aslanidisPopulismIdeologyRefutation2016, we will follow #cite(<engesserPopulistOnlineCommunication2017>, form: "prose") and see these approaches not as mutually exclusive, but argue that all definitions shed light on different aspects of populism @engesserPopulismSocialMedia2017[p.~1280].
   Another scholar puts this aspect of the scholarly discussion as: